eezstreet/SWATEliteForce/README.md

 		** There is an FOV slider and Mouse Smoothing disable checkbox.
 Also, widescreen resolutions are available in the menu and are (mostly) free of bugs.
 		** Option to disable the initial dispatch briefings.
 		** The game will tell you when you incur a penalty or complete an objective.
+		** Wedges, grenades, lightsticks and C2 all show how many pieces you have left, while you have them equipped.
 	* Multiplayer improvements!
 		** Snipers are now available in multiplayer.
-		** New options available for server hosts for voting; see Default.ini for more information ** The chat now reports which room a person is when they send a chat message ** You can now un-ready yourself in multiplayer.
+		** New kinds of voting: Next Map and End Current Map ** The chat now reports which room a person is when they send a chat message ** You can enable or disable friendly fire in CO-OP.
+		** You can now un-ready yourself in the pre-game lobby.

 # FREQUENTLY ASKED QUESTIONS (FAQ) #